Winning the customer auth market

 However, as with most technology trends, rarely is the first solution to market the ideal final product.
 Multi-tenant SaaS is a proven model but gets less ideal when unique performance, security, reliability (e.g. SLAs), or compliance requirements exist.
 Additionally, Auth0 had negative cash flow when it was acquired, and the pressure to deliver a return on investment (ROI) quickly arrived after the acquisition by Okta.

-This phenomenon was expected by venture capitalists, who spent ~18 months after the acquisition funding startups to build a rival in the same market.
-Unfortunately, building a full-featured Auth0 alternative is not a simple task, and most are not prepared for production.
+This phenomenon was expected by venture capitalists, who spent two years after the acquisition aggressively funding startups to build a clone of Auth0 in the same market.
+Unfortunately, building a full-featured Auth0 alternative is not a simple task, and most new entrants are hampered by the same multi-tenant deployment model limitations.
+Even fewer of these new market players are truly ready for production scale.

 The fit

 FusionAuth is not new.
 In fact, the product launched in 2016 and has been providing production CIAM technology ever since.
 Today FusionAuth provides customer login to hundreds of millions of monthly users, offers an available 99.99% SLA, and serves customers across virtually every industry.
-Additionally, the company is profitable and continues to grow dramatically.
+Additionally, the company is foundationally healthy and continues to grow at a dramatic pace.
+As of October 2023, we are also backed by one of the premier Washington DC-based growth equity firms; Updata Partners.

 A key differentiator that continues to separate FusionAuth is flexibility in deployment model and pricing.
-Every customer of FusionAuth utilizes a separate deployment of FusionAuth that can be operated locally or hosted as a service on dedicated infrastructure.
+Every customer of FusionAuth utilizes a dedicated deployment of FusionAuth that can be operated locally or hosted as a service by our team.

-This is a powerful differentiator for several critical reasons; compliance, performance, and security.
-We provide the very best of SaaS product traits but also offer the same experience in a locally deployed, or even air-gapped model.
-FusionAuth is deployed for your use case, rather than for the most common use case.
+This is a powerful differentiator for several critical reasons; performance, compliance, price, and security.
+We provide the very best of SaaS product experience but also offer the benefits of local deployment, or even air-gapped installation.
+Every instance of FusionAuth is deployed and optimized for your use case, rather than for the most common use case.

-Updates are scheduled with customers instead of announced without a discussion.
+Software updates are scheduled with customers instead of announced without a discussion.
 Because of FusionAuth’s history with gaming customers, the performance of FusionAuth is extreme.
 Each deployment of FusionAuth is capable of supporting many thousands of logins per second, which is hundreds of millions or billions of logins per month.
-Even better, we have customers operating at scale in production to prove it.
+Even better, we have customers operating at scale in production on six continents.

 FusionAuth is designed to fit with a microservices application architecture and is proud to build on open standards.
-We do not market a single, proprietary feature as the whole company’s purpose.
-Rather, we have designed a system that is very configurable and we focus each implementation on the business problem each customer faces.
+We do not market a single, proprietary feature or narrow developer perspective as the whole company’s purpose.
+Rather, we have designed a system that is very configurable and we focus each implementation on the business problem at hand.
 Furthermore, FusionAuth is truly API-first, which is very important to our developer audience.

-Ultimately our relationship with our customers is founded on providing a developer solution that performs technically and isn’t punitive commercially.
+Ultimately our relationship with our customers is founded on providing a rock solid solution that performs technically and isn’t punitive commercially.

 The pricing

 FusionAuth takes pride in pricing transparency.
-Our product pricing is organized around three variables, and we don’t hide them; infrastructure, software features, and user counts.
-Every version of our product can be purchased directly from the website, and we are available to write custom contracts if needed.
-FusionAuth bills monthly by default, but has customers that prefer quarterly or annual payments as well.
+Our product pricing is organized around three variables, and we don’t hide them; infrastructure, software features, and user scale.
+Every version of our product can be purchased directly from the website, and we are [available to write contracts](/contact) as needed.
+FusionAuth bills annually by default, but has customers that prefer quarterly or monthly payments as well.

 Monthly active users (MAU) is an imperfect measurement to gauge the complexity of an environment or user behavior, so we do not limit our contract structures around that variable.
-For example, under 10k MAU, it isn’t a particularly informative measurement for system requirements.
-Over one million monthly active users also becomes a more nuanced conversation around behavior and patterns.
+For a workload with less than 10,000 users, MAU isn’t a particularly informative measurement for system requirements.
+Instead, the critical or non critical nature of the application is much more relevant.
+Conversely, a workload with millions of monthly active users becomes a more nuanced conversation around behavior patterns and requirements.
+For example, when Taylor Swift tickets go on sale, a ticket vendor may experience a dramatic user spike attempting to buy tickets.
+However, no such spike behavior exists in a public utility bill pay system.
+Each scenario has common requirements, and vastly different needs.
+Users may also behave seasonally as they often do in education and retail verticals.

 When considered, we win

-To summarize, FusionAuth is in a remarkable position in 2023.
+To summarize, FusionAuth is in a remarkable position as we near the end of 2024.
 Customers have a distinct and underserved need, and FusionAuth is in an ideal position to provide value.
-We have a very healthy population of customers, the business is profitable, and we are not beholden to any outside influence that dilutes our mission to build the best authentication product available.
+We have a very healthy population of customers, dramatic growth, and we are not beholden to any influence that dilutes our mission to build the best authentication product available.

 When we are considered alongside competitors, we win customer contracts at a staggering rate.
 It is a rewarding position to be in and comes down to these four points: